Market

 and Protection Fund by the Company.

-d) (i) The Management has represented that to the
+d) (i) The Management has represented, to best of

-best of its knowledge and belief, no funds have
+their knowledge and belief, that no funds have

 been advanced or loaned or invested (either